jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * Centralised deployment models.
 The good and the bad of centralisation.
 Can centralisation be avoided?
 How?
 * Security.
 Are we addressing the right threats?
 What should we prepare ourselves for?
 * Future.
 What can we do?
 Should we get better at predicting, or should we do different things?

-# Discussions

-## Past experiences

-To be filled...

-## Principles

-To be filled...

-## Centralised deployment models

-To be filled...

-## Security

-To be filled...

-## Future

-To be filled...

-# Conclusions

-## Summary of discussions

-The workshop met in sunny Finnish countryside and made the non-suprising observation that technologies sometimes get deployed in surprising ways.
-But the consequences of deployment choices can have an impact on security, privacy, centralised vs. distributed models, competition, surveillance, and the IETF community cares deeply about these aspects.

-The workshop also observed that technology is moving up the stack, e.g., in the areas of services, transport protocol functionality, security, naming, and so on.

-The workshop also advised that the prime factor driving deployments is perceived needs; expecting people to recognise obvious virtues and therefore deploy is not likely to work.

-It was also noted that interoperability continues to be important, and we need to explore what new interfaces need standardisation — this will enable different deployment models & competition.
-Prime factor driving deployments is actual needs; we cannot force anything to others but can provide solutions for those that need them.
-Needs and actions may fall on different parties.

-The workshop observed that the ecosystem is complex, including for instance many players, regulators, and so on.
-While the workshop discussed actions and advice, there is a critical question of who these are targeted towards.
-There is need to construct a map of what parties need to perform what actions.

-Some technical advice was also considered: balance user non-involvement and transparency and choice, to consider relevant threats such as communicating with malicious endpoints, to increase the ability of browsers in defending the users’ privacy, and avoid requiring centralised control or data storage points

-The workshop also discussed specific issues around routing, denial-of-service attacks, IOT systems, role of device manufacturers, the DNS, and regulatory reactions and their possible consequences.

-## Actions

-The workshop then turned into a discussion of what actions we can take:

-* Documenting our experiences?
-* Providing advice (to IETF, to others)
-* Waiting for the catastrophe that will make people agree to changes? (hopefully not this)
-* Work at the IETF?
-* Technical solutions/choices?

-The documents/outputs and actions described in the following were deemed relevant by the participants.

-### Potential architecture actions and outputs

-* Develop and document a modern threat model
-* Continue discussion of consolidation/centralisation issues
-* Document architectural principles, e.g., (re-)application of the end-to-end principle

-The first receiver of these thoughts is the IETF and protocol community, but combined with some evangelising & validation elsewhere

-### Potential other actions

-* Pursue specific IETF topics, e.g., work on taking into account reputation systems in IETF work, working to ensuring certificate scoping can be appropriately limited, building end-to-end encryption tools for applications, etc.
-* General deployment experiences/advice, and documenting deployment assumptions possibly already in WG charters
-* A report, and a short summary article will be produced from the workshop.

-## Feedback

-Feedback regarding the workshop is appreciated, and can be sent to the program committee, the IAB, or the architecture-discuss list.

 # Position Papers {#positionpapers}